charkes/hypercard-center/HyperTalkReference/properties/markChar.md

 # markChar

-` set `[`the`]` markChar of [ph:menuItem] of ¬     [ph:menu] to [ph:char] ` The `markChar` property returns or sets the character used to mark a menu item.
-If the item has no mark, `the markChar` returns` empty`.
+`set [the] markChar of [ph:menuItem] of [ph:menu] to [ph:char]`

+The `markChar` property returns or sets the character used to mark a menu item.
+If the item has no mark, `the markChar` returns `empty`.
 Otherwise, it returns the character.

 Setting the `markChar` of a menu item to a character also marks the item, that is, sets its `checkMark` property to true.

 The default character used to mark menu items is the check mark, a character equal to` numToChar(18)`.
-It prints in the Chicago font: 
+It prints in the Chicago font:

 ## Examples